bedops/bedops/docs/_build/html/_sources/content/reference/file-management/conversion/gff2bed.txt

 This script is also dependent on input that follows the GFF3 specification.
 A GFF3-format validator is available `here <http://modencode.oicr.on.ca/cgi-bin/validate_gff3_online>`_ to ensure your input follows specification.

-.. tip:: Conversion of data which are GFF-like, but which do not follow the specification can cause ``IOError`` and other runtime exceptions.
-If you run into problems, please check that your input follows the GFF specification.
+.. tip:: Conversion of data which are GFF-like, but which do not follow the specification can cause parsing issues.
+If you run into problems, please check that your input follows the GFF3 specification.
+Tools such as the `GFF3 Online Validator <http://genometools.org/cgi-bin/gff3validator.cgi>`_ are useful for this task.

 ======
 Source